SBA Loans For Startups: Types, Terms, & How To Apply

-One of the most significant differences is the maximum amount that can be borrowed through this program.
+One of the most significant differences is the amount that can be borrowed through this program.
 Borrowers can receive up to $250,000 with an SBA Community Advantage loan.
-The identical guidelines from the 7(a) program apply for how the money is spent.
-It can be used to purchase another business, finance equipment, or for just about any business purpose.
-Interest rates for these loans are comparable to those set forth by the lender based on SBA guidelines.

 SBA Express Loans

-Another SBA product similar to the standard 7(a) loan is the SBA Express Loan program.
+An SBA Express Loan for your startup business is another option.
 This loan program offers benefits including low interest rates and long repayment terms.
-However, there are two main differences between the 7(a) and the Express programs: the maximum loan amount and the approval turnaround.
+Although the Express Loan is a type of 7(a) loan, there are two main differences between the 7(a) and the Express programs: the maximum loan amount and the approval turnaround.

 Applicants for the SBA Express loan can receive up to $350,000 through the program.
-This could be a drawback for anyone seeking more capital.
 However, this program’s biggest advantage is that it comes with expedited turnaround times.
-After the application is submitted, an approval decision is guaranteed within 36 hours.
-Although the time it takes to complete the process and receive funding could add weeks to the timeline, getting an approval quickly means that small business and startup owners no longer have to shop around and can rest assured that the money they need will soon be on the way.
+After the application is submitted, an approval decision from the SBA is guaranteed within 36 hours (as opposed to the 5-10 days for a regular 7(a) loan).

-Because only a maximum of 50% of the loan is backed by the SBA, interest rates may be slightly higher than the standard 7(a) loans.
+One drawback to the Express program is that the SBA will only guarantee a maximum of 50% of the loan.
+Because the guarantee is lower, interest rates may be slightly higher than the standard 7(a) loans.
 However, all interest rates must fall within the SBA’s guidelines, so borrowers won’t get slapped with ridiculously high interest rates.